cryptimeleon/subzero/README.md

 - `ZeroKnowledgeFormatter.xtend` specifies formatting rules for DSL code.
 When the formatter is called, it cleans up the written code (such as the amount of whitespace).
 Currently only partially working and unused, and likely should remain unused.

 ### de.upb.crypto.generator
+- `ZeroKnowledgeGenerator.xtend` delegates code generation to the Java code generation and LaTeX preview generation
-- `ZeroKnowledgeGenerator.xtend` contains all code for code generation for compiling DSL code to Java code.
-Currently works in the Eclipse editor (with sample outputs), but not on the website.
+- `CodeGeneration.xtend` contains all code for code generation for compiling DSL code to Java code.
+Currently works in the Eclipse editor (with sample outputs) and on the website.

 ### de.upb.crypto.zeroknowledge.latex
 - `LatexPreview.xtend` generates LaTeX text from the DSL code.
 Essentially this is code generation for translating DSL code to LaTeX.
-Currently working on the backend, and the preview is working on the website, but the website is not yet able to get the LaTeX output from the backend.
+Now working on the website.

 ### de.upb.crypto.zeroknowledge.model
 Contains code for working with the model produced by the parser